 The Indian rhino that I made last month, using plaster cloth and my new air dry clay recipe, is now finished.
-She was coated with Sculpt Nouveau iron coating, sprayed with Tiffany Green and Darkening patinas, and then glazed with warm grey acrylic paint mixed with Golden Acrylic Glazing Liquid.
-I like her a lot, so I might skip the idea of taking a photo and using it to make a poster for my wall – maybe I’ll just keep the sculpture, instead.
-Haven’t decided…
+In this video I show you how she was coated with Sculpt Nouveau iron coating, sprayed with Tiffany Green and Darkening patinas, and then glazed with warm grey acrylic paint mixed with Golden Acrylic Glazing Liquid.

-The doll book is almost done, and I also mention two excellent books that you can use to increase the interest of the painting surface on your sculptures.
+In the video I mentioned two excellent books that you can use to increase the interest of the painting surface on your sculptures.
 You can find the books here: